Bed Bath & Beyond Inc. (BBBY) Shares Up Despite Recent Market Volatility

-Bed Bath & Beyond Inc. (NASDAQ: BBBY)’s stock price has increased by 0.56 compared to its previous closing price of 1.80.
-Despite this, the company has seen a fall of -22.98% in its stock price over the last five trading days.
+Bed Bath & Beyond Inc. (NASDAQ: BBBY)’s stock price has increased by 2.00 compared to its previous closing price of 1.50.
+However, the company has seen a fall of -15.00% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/19/23 that Meme Stock Investors Get Burned by Bed Bath & Beyond

-Additionally, the 36-month beta value for BBBY is 1.56.
+The 36-month beta value for BBBY is also noteworthy at 1.61.
 There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 7 rating it as “sell.”

 Sponsored

-The average price predicted by analysts for BBBY is $1.64, which is -$0.13 below the current price.
-The public float for BBBY is 114.64M and currently, short sellers hold a 47.63% ratio of that float.
-The average trading volume of BBBY on February 21, 2023 was 53.38M shares.
+The average price estimated by analysts for BBBY is $1.64, which is $0.15 above than the current price.
+The public float for BBBY is 114.64M, and at present, short sellers hold a 47.63% of that float.
+The average trading volume of BBBY on February 27, 2023 was 57.31M shares.

 Analysts’ Opinion of BBBY